ARCTraining/swd2_git/_episodes/09-conflict.md

 and marks that conflict in the affected file:

 ~~~
-$ cat mars.txt
+$ cat project.txt
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+Some initial data analysis to identify how inflammation changes over time after surgery.
+Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
+who is responsible for what in this project.
+We may need to bring a third person with Python programming skills into the project.
+The third team member needs to be competent in both Python and R. They
+also need to be familiar with matplotlib and ggplot
 <<<<<<< HEAD
-We added a different line in the other copy
+Add a different line to the originator's copy
 =======
-This line added to Wolfman's copy
+This line added to the collaborator's copy
->>>>>>> dabb4c8c450e8475aee9b14b4383acc99f42af1d
+>>>>>>> f4915d64b522b8f4599fa89b7d194e615462f99f
 ~~~
 {: .output}